peasejay/sublimetext_banister/README.md

 ## The General Problem

-In my adventures, I somehow often find myself in situations where I want to add markup to a text file but, without actually CHANGING the text file.
-As we all know, markup, like HTML or whatever, is cool because it adds metadata to a text file that can than be "hooked" into using a web browser or CSS presentation or some such post-processer to add either formatting or functionality.

-This is all wonderful, but as a file becomes marked up, one loses one's ability to actually edit the CONTENT of text file - it can be hard to gauge how a paragraph actually "reads" when there is a bunch of markup in the way.
+In my adventures, I somehow often find myself in situations where I want to add markup to a text file but without actually CHANGING the text file.
+Markup is wonderful, but as a file becomes marked up, one loses one's ability to actually edit the CONTENT of text file - it can be hard to gauge how a paragraph actually "reads" when there is a bunch of markup in the way.

-This SublimeText plugin approaches the problem by allowing passages of a text file to be highlighted and tagged in Sublime Text, and then that metadata saved to a separate "sidecar" file, either for reopening back into SublimeText (to allow further revisions) or for later processing using a separate script.
+This Sublime Text plugin approaches the problem by allowing passages of a text file to be highlighted and tagged in Sublime Text, and then that metadata saved to a separate "sidecar" file, either for reopening back into Sublime Text (to allow further revisions) or for later processing using a separate script.

 I am going to proceed to discuss the specific problem I'm trying to solve with this plugin, but want to first mention that this approach can probably be useful in other text file editing domains as well.
 For instance, a similar plugin could be made to apply more general HTML markup to a text document.